Steering: Active four-wheel steering

-Previously, Honda had four-wheel steering as an option in their 1987–2001 Prelude and Honda Ascot Innova models (1992–1996).
+Previously, Honda had mechanical four-wheel steering as an option in their 1987–2001 Prelude and Honda Ascot models (1989–1996) later upgrading to electronically controlled.
 General Motors offered Delphi's Quadrasteer in their Silverado/Sierra and Suburban/Yukon.
-Due to low demand, GM discontinued the technology at the end of the 2005 model year.
+Due to initially high cost as an option and lack of familiarity producing low demand, GM discontinued the technology at the end of the 2005 model year.
 Nissan/Infiniti offer several versions of their HICAS system as standard or as an option in much of their line-up.

 In the early 2000s, a new generation of four-wheel steering systems was introduced into the market.
 In 2001 BMW equipped the E65 7 series with an all-wheel steering system (optional, called 'Integral Active Steering'), which is available on the current 5, 6, and 7 series, as an option.
 Renault introduced an optional all-wheel steering called '4control' in 2009, at first on the Laguna GT, which is currently available on the Talisman, Mégane and Espace vehicle lines.
 In 2013, Porsche introduced a system on the 911 Turbo as standard equipment.
 Since 2016, the Panamera has been offered with optional all-wheel steering.
 The 2014 Audi Q7 was launched with an optional system.
 Also the Japanese OEMs offer luxury segment vehicles equipped with all-wheel steering, such as Infiniti on its QX70 model ('Rear Active Steering') and Lexus on the GS.
-Italian manufacturers have launched the technology in the model years 2016–17 with the Ferrari F12tdf, the Ferrari GTC4Lusso as well as the Lamborghini Aventador S Coupé.
+Italian manufacturers have launched the technology in the model years 2016–17 with the Ferrari F12tdf, the Ferrari GTC4Lusso as well as the Lamborghini Aventador S.